sudorook/timed-backgrounds/README.md

 Uninstall by running `sudo make uninstall`.

-**Note:** Times for sunrise and sunset vary throughout the year due to the tilt in Earth's axis.
-Rebuild and reinstall this periodically so that the background transition times more-or-less match real-world day/night cycles.
-The geographic location used to query sunrise and sunset times is your time zone.
+> Note: Times for sunrise and sunset vary throughout the year due to the tilt
+> in Earth's axis.
+Recompile and reinstall the backgrounds periodically so that
+> the transition times more-or-less match real-world day/night cycles.
+The
+> source files do not take into account elevation.

 To rebuild and reinstall, run:
 ```